cstabb/elden-brain/README.md

 ```bash
 eldenbrain create --category "Creatures and Enemies"
 ```
-Or create a single page if you know the name (Note: A category is not required in this case, but omitting one will place it in the Vault's top level)
+Or create a single page if you know the name (Note: A category is not required in this case, but omitting one will create the page at the Vault's top level)
 ```bash
 eldenbrain create Troll -c "Creatures and Enemies"
 ```